The case for a minute-long merger-driven gamma-ray burst from fast-cooling synchrotron emission: Abstract

 The 2SBPL model parameterises a synchrotron spectrum, where relativistic charged particles radiate due to acceleration in magnetic fields.
 The spectrum is described by power-law segments connecting characteristic break frequencies \citep[see e.g.][]{Rybicki1979,Sari1998,Piran1999}.
 The three power-law segments have photon indices $\alpha_1$, $\alpha_2$ and $\beta$ (following the convention $\nu F_{\nu} \propto E^{2-\gamma}$, for a photon index $\gamma$), smoothly connected at two breaks, $E_b$ and $E_p$.
 These breaks map to the characteristic synchrotron frequency $\nu_m$, where most of the electrons radiate, or the cooling frequency $\nu_c$, above which electrons rapidly lose their energy.
 If $\nu_c < \nu_m$, all electrons cool down rapidly and the system is in the so-called `fast cooling' regime, while $\nu_m < \nu_c$ represents a `slow cooling' state (see Methods for more details).

-The $\gamma$-ray and X-ray light curves of GRB 211211A and the evolution of the best-fit 2SPBL parameters are shown in Figure~\ref{fig:sync_evolution}.
+The $\gamma$-ray and X-ray light curves of GRB 211211A and the evolution of the best-fit 2SBPL parameters are shown in Figure~\ref{fig:sync_evolution}.
 During the first 42\,s of evolution, we see a rapid decrease in $E_p$ from an initial $2411.3 \pm 602.0$\,keV to $76.3 \pm 15.9$\,keV. $E_b$ also shows a smooth but much slower decline from a maximum of $64.3 \pm 4.9$\,keV to $17.6 \pm 4.2$\,keV.
 We find mean indices of $\alpha_1 = 0.52 \pm 0.24$ and $\alpha_2 = 1.61 \pm 0.25$.
 These values are in excellent agreement with the expected values of 2/3 and 3/2 for synchrotron emission in the fast-cooling regime.
-While compelling evidence for the presence of two breaks has been found in bright long GRBs detected by both \emph{Fermi} \cite{Ravasio18,Ravasio19,Ronchi2020,Burgess2020,Toffano2021} and \emph{Swift} \cite{Oganesyan17,Oganesyan2018,Oganesyan2019}, this is the first time that evidence of synchrotron cooling has been found in the prompt emission spectrum of a merger-driven GRB.
+Evidence for the presence of two breaks has been previously found in bright GRBs detected by both \emph{Fermi} \cite{Ravasio18,Ravasio19,Ronchi2020,Burgess2020,Toffano2021} and \emph{Swift} \cite{Oganesyan17,Oganesyan2018,Oganesyan2019}, but all were collapsar GRBs rather than merger-driven.

 After 42\,s, $E_b$ is unresolved and we fit a single photon index, $\alpha$, below $E_p$.
 Initially, the fitted values of $\alpha$ are in excellent agreement with the expected value of $\alpha_1$ (Figure~\ref{fig:sync_evolution}, lower panel, green points), indicating that $E_b$ and $E_p$ are unresolved because they are too close together, rather than $E_b$ having left the bandpass.
 From $\sim$120\,s, the measured value of $\alpha$ begins to rise.
 We interpret the change as being due to the synchrotron breaks now moving away from one another (Methods), resulting in $\alpha_2$ dominating the measurement as $E_b$ approaches the lower limit of the observed bandpass and pushes $\alpha_1$ out of the spectrum.